timnboys/documentation/Docs/common/createapiuser.md

 ---
-title: J!WHMCS Integrator - How To Guide: Creating An API User in WHMCS
+title: Common Tasks: Creating An API User in WHMCS
-breadcrumb: /jwhmcs:J!WHMCS Integrator/howtoguides:How To Guides/createapiuser:Creating An API User in WHMCS/
+breadcrumb: /common:Common Tasks/createapiuser:Creating An API User in WHMCS/

 ---